Henry Leavenworth: Post war

 After the war, he then served in the New York State Assembly, in 1816, and then he went to Prairie du Chien as Indian agent, and on February 10, 1818, was made lieutenant-colonel of the Fifth U. S. Infantry.
 In 1820 he began constructing Fort St. Anthony from the Cantonment New Hope stockade.

 Later career

 In 1823, he led U.S. Army troops in the Arikara War, the first U.S. military expedition against a Great Plains Indian nation.
 While on duty in the West he built several military posts, one of which was Fort Leavenworth, Kansas, established May 8, 1827 as Cantonment Leavenworth, now one of the leading military establishments of the country.
 In 1825 he was made brigadier-general by brevet.
+In December 1825 he was promoted to the Regular Army rank of colonel and placed in command of the 3rd Infantry Regiment.
+During his time commanding the 3rd Infantry, he spent time at Jefferson Barracks near St. Louis, Missouri.

 In 1834 he commanded the United States Regiment of Dragoons during its expedition from Fort Gibson, Indian Territory to the Wichita Mountains.
 The artist George Catlin was also in this expedition, and wrote of Leavenworth's death.
 They hoped to meet and open formal relations among the United States and the Comanche, Kiowa, and Wichita peoples.